Storware/vprotect-manual/overview/licensing.md

 ### Per Host

 This license type covers the number of physical hosts under the virtualization technology.
-With per host licensing you can have an unlimited number of VMs or TBs.
+With per-host licensing you can have an unlimited number of VMs or TBs.
 In case you have machines with more sockets than 2, then you need one host license per every two sockets.
 This is the most commonly chosen option, as future host growth is more predictable, and you do not need to take care of dynamically changing number of VMs or used TBs.

 ### Per VM